nclskfm/nclskfm/README.md

 ## Hi there 👋

-### Joke of the day (Fri Jul 17 2026)
+### Joke of the day (Sat Jul 18 2026)
 <!-- joke -->
->The air around Chuck Norris is always a balmy 78 degrees.
+>When Chuck Norris was denied an Egg McMuffin at McDonald's because it was 10:35, he roundhouse kicked the store so hard it became a Wendy's.
 <!-- /joke -->

-*Last update: Fri, 17 Jul 2026 01:52:49 GMT*
+*Last update: Sat, 18 Jul 2026 01:43:12 GMT*

 [![Update joke](https://github.com/nclskfm/nclskfm/actions/workflows/joke.yml/badge.svg)](https://github.com/nclskfm/nclskfm/actions/workflows/joke.yml)